 - name <value> The name of the authorization method that should be added. - description <value> The description of the authorization method that should be added. - adapter <value> The authorization adapter name for the authorization method that should be added. - parameters <value> The list of parameters for the authorization method that should be added.
-The parameters are specific for authorization adapters that are being used: Free and LocalDb authorization adapters do not require any parameters; for WYDELdap it is the string that defines the list of LDAP servers separated by semicolon (;), and each of these servers is defined as
+The parameters are specific for authorization adapters that are being used: Free and LocalDb authorization adapters do not require any parameters; for WYDELdap it is the string that defines the list of LDAP servers separated by semicolon (;), and each of these servers is defined as <server IP>: [<server port>]:<password>:<LDAP root DN path> (default port is 389, DN path means distinguished name of the LDAP folder that

-<server IP>: [<server port>] :<password>:<LDAP root DN path> (default port is 389, DN path means distinguished name of the LDAP folder that contains conference authorization info); for WYDERadius it is the string that defines the list of RADIUS server separated by semicolon (;), and each of these servers is defined as <password>@<server IP>[:<server port>] (default port is 1812).
+(default port is 389, DN path means distinguished name of the LDAP folder that contains conference authorization info); for WYDERadius it is the string that defines the list of RADIUS servers separated by semicolon (;), and each of these servers is defined as separated port>] (default port is 1812).